BARRIERS TO SCOUTING CAN BE PROTECTION FOR GROOMERS

 “A Scout is Trustworthy.
 A Scout’s Honor is to be trusted.
 If he were to violate his honor … he may be directed to hand over his Scout badge.” — Early Handbook for Boys.

 Three sentences.
 We have abandoned the last two.
+(1) A Scout can be trusted.
 (2) The Scout must experience our certainty that he can be trusted.
 (3) Trust is the rule that defines a Scout.

 Modern policy starts with doubt.
 The opposite of trust.
 It presumes risk, not character.
 It whispers: Do not trust.
 Do not be alone.
 Do not believe that Scouts or Scouters are safe.